dennisvr/vertx.glue/README.md

 ## EventBuilder ##

 ### Goal ###
-Provide a simple way to send and consume events on the Vertx EventBus
+Provide a simple way to send and consume events on the Vertx EventBus.

 ### Example ###
+In this example we have a UserService with a Remote implementation and a Verticle implementation.
+Ideally the Verticle doesn't implement the UserService but delegates the calls to a DefaultUserService implementation.
+A possible approach would be to have common Verticle implementation which takes an object and exposes it's method using EventBuilder.consume

 ```
 #!groovy